 - That the grantor owns or has a legal interest in the property (covenant of seisen);

 - There are no encumbrances that than those that have been disclosed (covenant against encumbrances);

 - That the grantee and anyone who buys or inherits the property from the grantee will be able to enjoy the property without being interrupted by someone else that claims to have superior title and that they will not be forcibly removed from the property or lose possession of it (covenant of quiet enjoyment);

 - That the grantor will protect the grantee if someone else claims to have superior title to the property (covenant of warranty); and

 - That the grantor will take whatever actions are necessary to fix any problems with the grantee’s title to the property (covenant of further assurances).

 Most states recognize all six covenants, but in some states—like Ohio—warranty deed does not include the covenant of further assurances.
 The grantor is responsible for any breach of these covenants, even if the breach was caused by something that happened without the grantor’s knowledge and before the grantor owned the property.

 Warranty deeds place the risk on the grantor.
 The grantor could be responsible for unknown title issues caused by someone else.
 To mitigate against this risk, title insurance is used in most transactions involving warranty deeds.
 Purchasing title insurance shifts risk to the title insurance company instead of the grantor.
 It also helps ensure that a full title search is performed and that all foreseeable title issues are addressed and resolved before the deed is signed.

-Comparison of Quitclaim Deeds to Other Forms of Deeds
+Comparison of Warranty Deeds to Other Forms of Deeds

 The warranty of title is about risk allocation.
 A warranty deed allocates all risks to the grantor.
 The grantor is responsible for all title issues regardless of when they arose.
 Other forms of deeds provide less risk to the grantor.
 These deeds include: